-For instance, the default mixture density step size is 100kg/m.
-However, when pumping very poor mixtures in a long discharge pipeline, for example, a more appropriate mixture density step size may be 50kg/m, as this latter step size would provide results with more definition.
+For instance, the default mixture density step size is 100 kg/m3 (or 6.24 lb/ft3).
+However, when pumping very poor mixtures in a long discharge pipeline, for example, a more appropriate mixture density step size may be 50 kg/m3 (or 3.12 lb/ft3), as this latter step size would provide results with more definition.